 Summary of Money’s Investing in Precious Metals

-When building your investment portfolio, considering the addition of precious metals can be a valuable strategy for investors of all experience levels and wealth amounts.
+When building your portfolio, adding precious metals can be a valuable strategy for investors of all experience and wealth levels.
 Investors new to precious metals should understand the major types of precious metals, the various ways you can invest in them, the benefits and risks of each method and the factors that can cause price fluctuations.
-Precious metals can be a valuable part of your portfolio, and adding them can help you hedge against inflation and diversify your holdings, thereby reducing your overall risk.
+Precious metals can be a valuable part of your portfolio, helping you hedge against inflation and to diversify your holdings, thereby reducing your overall risk.

 Tags